albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 # What is a _Dockerfile_?

-- A text file, usually named `Dockerfile`, that contains a set of instructions, used to create the Docker image
+- A text file, usually named `Dockerfile`, that contains a set of instructions

 - So, the _Dockerfile_ is the source file used to create the Docker image